vishalguptahmh/programmingInterviewQuestions/DESIGN_PATTERNS.md

 ### Quick idea of patterns :

 1. <a href="#singlton">!Singleton:</a> Ensures only one instance exists.
-2. <a href="#factory">!Factory Method: </a> Delegates object instantiation to subclasses.
+1. <a href="#factory">!Factory Method: </a> Delegates object instantiation to subclasses.
-3. <a href="#abstract-factory-design-patternafdp">!Abstract Factory:</a> Creates related object families without specifying their concrete classes.
+1. <a href="#abstract-factory-design-patternafdp">!Abstract Factory:</a> Creates related object families without specifying their concrete classes.
-4. Prototype: Clones objects for a prototypical instance.
+1. Prototype: Clones objects for a prototypical instance.
-5. <a href="#builder">!Builder:</a> Constructs complex objects step by step.
+1. <a href="#builder">!Builder:</a> Constructs complex objects step by step.
-6. <a href="#adapter-design-patternadp">!Adapter:</a> Bridges incompatible interfaces.
+1. <a href="#adapter-design-patternadp">!Adapter:</a> Bridges incompatible interfaces.
-7. Bridge: Separates abstraction from implementation.
+1. <a href="#observer">!Observer:</a> Notifies changes to multiple objects.
-8. !Composite: Treats single and composite objects uniformly.
+1. !Decorator: Adds behaviors to objects dynamically.
-9. !Decorator: Adds behaviors to objects dynamically.
+1. <a href="#strategy">!Strategy:</a> Encapsulates interchangeable algorithms.
-10. !Facade: Simplifies complex system interfaces.
+1. <a href="Chain of Responsibility">!Chain of Responsibility</a>: Passes requests along a chain of handlers.
-11. Flyweight: Shares objects to reduce memory.
+1. Proxy: Controls object access.
-12. Proxy: Controls object access.
+1. Bridge: Separates abstraction from implementation.
-13. <a href="#observer">!Observer:</a> Notifies changes to multiple objects.
+1. !Composite: Treats single and composite objects uniformly.
-14. <a href="#strategy">!Strategy:</a> Encapsulates interchangeable algorithms.
+1. !Facade: Simplifies complex system interfaces.
-15. !Command: Encapsulates a request as an object.
+1. Flyweight: Shares objects to reduce memory.
-16. !State: Changes object behavior with internal state.
+1. !Command: Encapsulates a request as an object.
-17. Visitor: Adds operations to object structures without modifying them.
+1. !State: Changes object behavior with internal state.
-18. Memento: Captures and restores object states externally.
+1. Visitor: Adds operations to object structures without modifying them.
-19. Iterator: Sequentially accesses elements of a collection.
+1. Memento: Captures and restores object states externally.
-20. Mediator: Centralizes complex communications.
+1. Iterator: Sequentially accesses elements of a collection.
-21. Chain of Responsibility: Passes requests along a chain of handlers.
+1. Mediator: Centralizes complex communications.
-22. !Template Method: Defines the skeleton of an algorithm.
+1. !Template Method: Defines the skeleton of an algorithm.